dhhjx880713/mosi_utils_anim/python_src/README.txt

 Set the path to data folder for modelling in config\service.json, "data_folder" Call the motion primitive modelling pipeline mg_construction_pipeline.py from command line with parameters elementary_action motion_primitive
 E.g.: python mg_construction_pipeline walk rightStance

+Information about important algorithm configuration options:

+1. general settings
+use_constraints - If set to false, a random motion for the given elementary actions is generated debug_max_step - if > 0, it forces the algorithm to stop and output the motion after this fixed number of motion primitives local_optimization_mode -  Used to activate/deactivate local optimization for a single motion primitive and select the constraint set.
+                           Possible values are as follows
+                           "none": only use random sampling or the cluster search "keyframes": only optimize the keyframe constraints and ignore trajectory constraints "all": optimize trajectory and keyframe constraints use_global_spatial_optimization - Optimize spatial constraints over graph walk use_global_time_optimization - Optimize time constraints over graph walk, if they are found activate_cluster_search - If active, a space partitioning data structure is used for a directed search instead of random sampling n_cluster_search_candidates - If cluster search is active, sets the number of candidates that are kept at every level of the space partitioning structure in order to avoid local minima use_collision_avoidance_constraints - If active, annotated trajectories from collision avoidance are optimized separately, otherwise they are ignored use_transition_model - If active, the algorithm will try to load a Gaussian Process regression model to predict parameters at transitions between motion primitives use_constrained_gmm -  If active and cluster search is deactivated a constrained GMM is created on run time for each motion primitive and used for sampling.
+                       If transition models are used they are multiplied with predicted distributions from the Gaussian Process regression models.

+2. smoothing_settings
+spatial_smoothing - Applies smoothing at transitions of motion primitives time_smoothing - Applies smoothing on time functions of individual motion primitives

+3. trajectory_following_settings
+spline_type - Defines how trajectory constraints are evaluated.
+Possible values are 0 for Catmull-Rom and 1 for BSpline (which in this implementation does not go through every control point)

+4. local/global/time optimization settings
+method -  supported methods are "leastsq", "BFGS" and "Nelder-Mead" max_steps - Only for global and time optimization.
+Sets the number of steps in the graph walk that are optimized when looking back from the current step.